-Ask someone if you can practice a life coaching exercise.
+Ask someone you know if you can practice a life coaching exercise with them.
 Let them know that it is easy and will only take about 3 to 5 minutes of their time.

 Start by asking them a question to prompt a story, such as:

 - What was one of the best days of your life?

 - What’s one of your favorite things to do?

 - What have you always dreamed of doing?